mobingi/alm/docs/markdown/enterprise/doc-cli.md

 **Known issues**

-* When an ssh connection is opened using a browser and the browser/tab is closed without typing <kbd>exit</kbd>, any succeeding attempt to open an ssh connection to the same instance will potentially fail.
+* When an ssh connection is opened using a browser and the browser/tab is closed without typing <kbd>exit</kbd>, any succeeding attempts to open an ssh connection to the same instance will potentially fail.
 As a workaround, try waiting for a little bit before trying to reopen a new connection.

 ### command: stack pem {#stack-pem}